lemontrachet/reinforcement_learning/README.md

-# reinforcement_learning
+reinforcement_learning

-Using the bokeh library to illustrate a very simple DQN.
+dqn_bokeh: Using the bokeh library to illustrate a very simple DQN.
 The green line learns to stay inside the red lines.

+catpole_pg: solving cartpole problem with policy gradients